jeremyfix/deeplearning-lectures/Webpage/00-keras-mnist.md

 ## A possible solution

 You will find a possible solution, with a little bit more than what we have seen in this practical in the [LabsSolutions/00-keras-MNIST](https://github.com/jeremyfix/deeplearning-lectures/tree/master/LabsSolutions/00-keras-MNIST) directory.
+It is structured in three scripts, one for data loading (data.py), one for defining the models (models.py) and one for orchestrating everything (main.py).
+The script is also ran on FashionMNIST rather than MNIST.

 ## References